Zbarazh Castle

 Evidence of the City of Zbarazh formation can be seen in the Ruthenia fortress dating back to 1211 that was positioned somewhat away from current castle.
-Today this is a village of Zbarazky District located in the immediate proximity of Zbarazh itself and called the Village of Stary Zbarazh.
+Today this is a village of Zbarazky District located in the immediate proximity of Zbarazh itself and called the village of Staryi Zbarazh.
 At that distant time the old castle and the province was ruled by Gediminids Landlords Zbarazky.

 The castle is known for being the seat of the Ukrainian aristocratic Wiśniowiecki family and its prominent members, most notably Jeremi Wiśniowiecki.

 Early Zbarazh Castle

-The Zbarazky landlords erected a primeval wooden fortress in the town which nowadays is called Stary Zbaraż (Old Zbarazh), a quarter mile away from their own mansion.
+The Zbarazky landlords erected a primeval wooden fortress in the town which nowadays is called Staryi Zbarazh (Old Zbarazh), a quarter mile away from their own mansion.
 Soon after it was incinerated during a skirmish with the tatars.
 All the fortification's protectors, including Vasyl Nesvizky, the grandson of Theodore Kaributas, were killed on the burning battleground.
 Another castle was constructed in the same location using the same materials, and its end was enacted in the same deadly way.
 It was set on fire during a nomadic attack in the year of 1589 while Janusz Zbarski commanded the stronghold.
 Later in the beginning of the 17th century, his son decided to build a masonry structure in the new location receiving guidance from Western European architects.

 The first blueprints were drafted by Vincenzo Scamozzi for Krzysztof Zbaraski, but the project did not gain approval: it would remain more a palace then a marshal bastion.
 Scamozzi had envision his creation at first and described it in the tractate named "The idea of universal architecture", which he later on partially embodied into stone in the city of Zbarazh.
 It appeared that this architect took "Utopia" of Thomas More too close to his heart.
 Therefore, the contender won a different project by Henryk van Peene, who was quite familiar with the landlords due to his previous work on Zbaraski's palace in Kraków.